Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 Satellite Imagery

-Hi-res Nino1.2 & 3.4 Qualitative Analysis: (3/24) The latest images depict a moderate warm stream from Ecuador uniformly covering the area on the equator west to 160W but steadily losing density with 2 cool pockets interspersed between Ecuador and 100W.
-There is still an El Nino signal present but now the beginnings of a cold La Nina signal are starting to emerge from the depths up to the oceans surface.
+Hi-res Nino1.2 & 3.4 Qualitative Analysis: (5/1) The latest images depict a moderate warm pool from Ecuador uniformly covering the area on the equator west to the dateline and beyond but with a well developed cool stream running west directly on the equator from Ecuador reaching west to 135W.
+But there is still a solid El Nino signal present at the surface with the exception of a cold La Nina signal.

-Hi-res Overview: (3/24) Warmer than normal waters are filling the Equatorial Pacific from Ecuador to the dateline but neutral if not cooler pockets were starting to emerge from Ecuador to 120W.
-The classic El Nino tongue of warm water is still present but slowly losing it's density on the equator west to the dateline.
-Everything still looks like El Nino but the beginnings of La Nina are developing at the surface.
+Hi-res Overview: (5/1) Warmer than normal waters are filling the Equatorial Pacific from just west of the Galapagos to the dateline with a cool stream poking through it extending west from the coast of Ecuador to 140W.
+The classic El Nino tongue of warm water is still present but being weakened by a building La Nina stream.

 Nino 3.4 Daily CDAS Index Temps:

-(3/25) (OISST runs about +0.2 degrees higher).
-Today's temps were fading some at +1.062 today from +1.171 3/23 after dipping some the previous 5 days.
-Temps had been at +1.2 degs or higher since 1/13.
-Temps had been in the +1.5 range 11/19-1/12.
-Weekly OISST are +1.3 (week of 3/20) up from +1.1 degs (3/13), +1.4 (3/6), +1.3 (2/28), +1.5 (2/14 & 2/21) +1.7 (2/7), +1.8 (1/31). +1.7 (1/24 & 1/17) up at +1.9 (1/10 & 1/3), +2.0 (12/27, 12/20 and 12/13) after being at +1.9 (12/6), +2.0 (11/29) and +2.1 (11/22 - the highest), then +1.9 (11/15) and +1.8 degs (11/8 & 11/1).
-Monthly Data is +1.72 Oct, +2.02 Nov, +2.02 Dec and +1.82 Jan and +1.56 Feb.
-The 3 month ONI is +1.8 for the 3 month period DJF and +2.0 ft for NDJ (bare minimal Super El Nino status).
-All others were less than that.
+are steadily falling at +0.7 (week of 4/17), +0.9 (4/10), +1.2 (week of 4/3), +1.0 (3/27), +1.3 (3/20), +1.1 degs (3/13), +1.4 (3/6), +1.3 (2/28), +1.5 (2/14 & 2/21) +1.7 (2/7), +1.8 (1/31). +1.7 (1/24 & 1/17) up at +1.9 (1/10 & 1/3), +2.0 (12/27, 12/20 and 12/13) after being at +1.9 (12/6), +2.0 (11/29) and +2.1 (11/22 - the highest), then +1.9 (11/15) and +1.8 degs (11/8 & 11/1).

 Click for Full Sized Image Click for Full Sized Image